 The Battle for Nigerias Soul

 A Nigerian playwright once wrote that only a mad man would want to lead Nigeria.
 Christian president Goodluck Jonathan is desperately trying to govern a deeply divided nation.
-Movements like Boko Haram instigate fear with their violent and deadly attacks on Christian communities and security forces, causing thousands of Christians to relocate.
+Movements like an extremist group that is located primarily in Northern Nigeria instigate fear with their violent and deadly attacks on Christian communities and security forces, causing thousands of Christians to relocate.
 The Church in Nigeria struggles daily between living out biblical commandments and facing earthly realities.

 Nigeria has a long history of Islamic violence against Christians.
 Many Muslim leaders want to conquer the Christian territories by force, but the mayhem, that Boko Haram (“Western Education is forbidden”) causes, is unprecedented.
-Boko Haram’s official name, Jama’atu Ahlus Sunnah Lid Da’awati Wal Jihad or “People for the spreading of Islam by mission and jihad,” says a lot about the intentions of the members.
+Boko Haram’s official name, Jama’atu Ahlus Sunnah Lid Da’awati Wal a struggle or fight against the enemies of Islam. or “People for the spreading of Islam by mission and jihad,” says a lot about the intentions of the members.

 On August 26, 2011, Mohammed Abul Barra, a 27-year-old auto mechanic, drove his car into the U.N.
 House in Nigeria’s capital, Abuja.
 Security camera footage shows that he waited exactly 16 seconds before detonating his bomb.
 It was the start of a new era in Islamic terrorism in Nigeria.
 Mohammed was the first suicide-bomber in his country.
 Months before, Boko Haram had hooked up with the like-minded organizations Al-Qaeda, in the Maghreb, and Al-Shabaab in Somalia.
 They learned from them how to use suicide-bombers, how to make improvised explosive devices and how to wire cars.
 Christians in the north are especially vulnerable targets.
 In recent months, hundreds have lost their lives in terrorist attacks.
 Bombings and raids by heavily armed men are the terrorists’ preferred methods.
 Most shocking was Boko Haram’s all-out, open attack on security forces in Kano city early this year.
 Dozens of police agents and soldiers and many civilians lost their lives.
 As a result, almost two million Christians left the state to return to the south.